What is GDPR? 10 Essential Steps to Achieve GDPR Compliance

 5. Privacy by Design: Organisations must now design and implement data protection within different systems and procedures.

-Obligations for Organizations
+Obligations for Organisations

 • Data Protection by Design and Default: Introducing the management and handling of data protection as part of business processes and systems.